mehmet0bastug/ENS492_FINAL/README.md

 ## 🚀 Methodology

-Our approach utilizes a **Random Forest Regressor** trained on a diverse set of features extracted from structural data.
+Our approach utilizes both **Random Forest Regressor** and **XGBoost Regressor** trained on a diverse set of features extracted from structural data.
 The pipeline is designed to be robust, handling different datasets with varying feature availability.

 ### Key Features
 We engineered a hybrid feature set combining geometric, topological, and physical descriptors: